extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 =======================

-This document provides an overview of how to use the Extreme Workflow Composer DC Fabric Automation Suite to automate the provisioning and the maintenance of a IP Fabric.
+This document provides an overview of how to use the Extreme Workflow Composer DC Fabric Automation Suite to automate the provisioning and the maintenance of an IP Fabric.
 The DC Fabric Automation Suite can automatically configure interfaces, BGP peering and related settings.
-This ensures consistent configuration across the IP fabric, with minimal effort.
+This ensures consistent configuration across the IP Fabric, with minimal effort.

 .. note::
     This document covers the operation of the |bwc| DC Fabric Automation Suite.
 For more information